viktoria023/viktoria023/README.md

 ### Hi there 👋

-I'm Viki, a bioinformatician currently working on whole genome asssembly and antimicrobial resistance prediction for various microbes. 🦠🔭
+I'm Viki, a bioinformatician currently working on whole genome sequencing assembly and antimicrobial resistance prediction for various microbes. 🦠🔭

 As part of this I am continously learning more about software engineering, data science and bioinformatics skills. 🌱